ruslansavchuk/kubernetes-the-hard-way/docs/03-pod-networking.md

 EOF
 ```

-Now, lets, check and ensure that pod created
+Now, let's check and ensure that the pod created

 ```bash
 crictl pods